-Please join us for this special fundraising party featuring the world cinema premiere of CHRISTOPHER PLUMMER: A MEMOIR a new film with Christopher Plummer in conversation with Atom Egoyan.
+A special fundraising party was held on the 19th November at the Winter Garden Theatre, Toronto, featuring the world cinema premiere of CHRISTOPHER PLUMMER: A MEMOIR a new film with Christopher Plummer in conversation with Atom Egoyan.
 Special thanks to Brian Robertson, Veronica Tennant, and Nona Macdonald Heaslip.

 News & Events

 New Online Exhibit

 This new exhibit features designs by Herbert Whittaker, and is part of an exciting new partnership with The Google Cultural Institute.